Orlin Starokin

-Orlin Ognyanov Starokin (Орлин Старокин; born 8 January 1987) is a Bulgarian footballer who plays as a left-back for Kostinbrod.
+Orlin Ognyanov Starokin (Орлин Огнянов Старокин; born 8 January 1987) is a former Bulgarian professional footballer who played as a left-back or defensive midfielder.

+Starokin played a total of 262 games in the Bulgarian First League and scored 12 goals, playing for Naftex Burgas, Chernomorets Burgas, Levski Sofia, Lokomotiv Sofia, Botev Plovdiv, Pirin Blagoevgrad, Cherno More Varna and Vitosha Bistritsa.
+He also played in Kazakhstan, Romania and Cyprus.

 Club career

 Youth career

 Starokin began his footballing career with the CSKA Sofia youth team.
 There he played as an offensive midfielder.
 He improved his skills at the academy until 2005.

 Naftex Burgas

 At the age of 18, in 2005, Starokin moved to Naftex Burgas, signing his first professional contract.
 At Naftex he played at first as a left winger and left back.
 In his first season in professional football, Starokin earned 19 appearances playing in the top division, scoring one goal.

 Chernomorets Burgas

 In the summer of 2006 Starokin was on loan to Chernomorets Burgas, with whom he became champion of the second division.
 Later he was bought and played there until 2011.

 Levski Sofia

 On 14 June 2011, he signed for Levski Sofia.
 On 2 July 2011, Starokin made his unofficial debut for Levski in the 1–0 win against Lokomotiv Sofia in an exhibition match.

 In June 2014 Starokin refused to renew his contract with Levski and decided to leave the club after three years and 71 appearances in which he scored 4 goals.